pascallaliberte/sharpen.page/index.md

 * A slowdown in sales
 * A surprising success you didn't see coming

+## "I admit, I just don't understand some key things about my customers"

+You were sure, but now you're no longer so sure...
+You knew, but now you no longer do...

 <mark>I help fix your hesitations about your product</mark> by helping you more deeply understand your buyers and their purchasing behavior in their own context.
 {: .intro }